ajmeyghani/angular2-intro-book/output/ng2-intro.md

 Components
 ----------

 Components are at the heart of Angular.
-The idea is that you break down your application into different logical components and let the components handle the rest.
+The main idea is that you break down your application into different cohesive components and let the components handle the rest.
 Every component has a controller defined by a class and a template defined by html.
+In addition, a component's job is to enable the user experience and delegate everything non-trivial to services.

 In this section we are going to write a simple `HelloAngular` component, compile it and run it in the browser.
 In addition, we will configure